covagashi/LazyScriptingEplan/README.md

 ## Intro

-I am doing this project inspired with manus.
+I am doing this project inspired with the agents.
 In my head is posible but I need to put on practice.

 ##  Getting Started